middletemplelibrary/ordeal-and-triumph/README.md

 The Inn was no exception to these rules, and ARP wardens patrolled the Temple by night, identifying violations - of which there were many.
 <br><br>

+#### Volume recording Blackout Violations, 1940-1941
+This volume reports breaches of blackout regulations in the Temple and action taken, and remarks and complaints by shelter marshals.

+#### Notice Regarding Blackout Violations, 1939
+This notice reminds residents of the importance of adhering to Blackout regulations, and notes the necessity of taking steps to extinguish lights around the Temple.